 The parties hereby consent to the electronic recording of their oral agreements and related telephone discussions.
 Failure by the Confirming Party to send, or the other party to return, an executed Transaction Confirmation shall not invalidate any Gas purchase and sale transaction (each a “Transaction” and collectively “Transactions”) agreed to by the parties in an EDI transmission or telephone conversation.
 The parties agree not to contest or assert any defense to the validity or enforceability of telephonic Transactions entered into pursuant to the Contract under laws relating to whether certain agreements are to be in writing or signed by the party to be thereby bound, or the authority of any employee of the party to enter into a Transaction.
 In the absence of a written Transaction Confirmation, recorded telephone conversations shall be considered a “writing” and may be used as evidence of the Transaction.
 If a written Transaction Confirmation exists, in the event of conflict between the terms and provisions of the written Transaction Confirmation and a recorded telephone conversation, the terms and provisions of the written Transaction Confirmation shall control to the extent of any such conflict.

-2. The following provisions shall be added as Section 3.3:

-3.3. (i) Notwithstanding anything to the contrary in this Contract (including, without limitation, anything in Section 11 of this Contract), in the event (a) Seller is unable to sell and deliver the Contract Quantity as a result of an event of Force Majeure which affects Seller, and (b) the Contract Price is a fixed price, Seller shall pay Buyer for each MMBtu of gas not delivered as provided in Section 3.2 above.

-(ii) Notwithstanding anything to the contrary in this Contract (including, without limitation, anything in Section 11 of this Contract), in the event (a) Buyer is unable to purchase and receive the Contract Quantity as a result of an event of Force Majeure which affects Buyer, and (b) the Contract Price is a fixed price, Buyer shall pay Seller for each MMBtu of gas not purchased and received as provided in Section 3.2 above.

 3. The following text shall replace Section 4.